 Fasting aids in weight loss and positively so.
-Apart from considerable change in weight, people also notice a reduction in inflammation, their waist sizes and body fat without harming the body muscles.
+Apart from the considerable change in weight, people also notice a reduction in inflammation, their waist sizes, and body fat without harming the body muscles.
 Even sporadic fasting has been proved to show these effects.

 Prolonged fasting can reinvent your immune system.
-When the body is starved of food over a period of time, to conserve energy it recycles immune cells, providing you with a fresh fighting force against diseases.
+When the body is starved of food over a period of time, to conserve energy, it recycles immune cells, providing you with a new fighting force against diseases.

-Fasting is known to reduce triglycerides which are responsible for causing heart diseases.
-The triglycerides are responsible for bad cholesterol.
+Fasting is known to reduce triglycerides, which are responsible for causing heart diseases.
+Triglycerides are responsible for bad cholesterol.
 Interestingly, fasting does not harm the good cholesterol in the body.
 Read more on how to reduce cholesterol

 The fatty tissue is responsible for secreting many hormones.
 One such hormone is Leptin that decides how you feel post a meal.
-Fasting promotes weight loss and because of that the body becomes more receptive to hunger and satiety signals.
-Thus, the leaner you are, less hungry you feel and because of the increased leptin receptivity, you feel full earlier post a meal.
+Fasting promotes weight loss, and because of that, the body becomes more receptive to hunger and satiety signals.
+Thus, the leaner you are, the less hungry you feel, and because of the increased leptin receptivity, you feel full earlier post a meal.

 Research has shown that fasting slows down the ageing process in animals.
-The jury is still out on humans but many people believe that fasting reduces the free radicals, primarily responsible for ageing.
-Fasting is also believed to an increased life span.
+The jury is still out on humans, but many people believe that fasting reduces the free radicals, primarily responsible for ageing.
+Fasting is also thought to an increased life span.

 While there are so many benefits of fasting, it must be approached with caution.
-Diabetics, people suffering from high blood pressure, pregnant and breastfeeding mothers should not fast.
+People with diabetes, people suffering from high blood pressure, pregnant and breastfeeding mothers should not fast.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.